Sejmou/spotify-charts-analysis/data/README.md

 ## `country_codes.csv`

 This file was downloaded from [here](https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/master/all/all.csv).
-The interesting parts are the three-letter ISO codes.
-They are matched with the two-letter ISO codes in `region_codes.txt`.
-Then, the two-letter ISO codes are used to get population data contained in `country_population.csv`.
+The two-letter ISO codes in this dataset can be used for joins with the regions in the scraped charts data (output of `combine_charts.py`) or any other region data contained in Spotify API responses (e.g. available markets for tracks).

+This file can also be joined with population data contained in `country_population.csv` (which is actually not being used atm, but might become useful later).

 ## `country_population.csv`